wotschofsky/node-id4me-rp/README.md

 * `async` getConfiguration(iss: string, forceRefetch = false): [AuthorityConfiguration](https://github.com/feliskio/node-id4me-rp/blob/355c4caacf6f96372e674d7c7d0456b6ac577015/src/types.ts#L16)
 * `async` registerApplication(iss: string, config: [ApplicationRegistrationData](https://github.com/feliskio/node-id4me-rp/blob/355c4caacf6f96372e674d7c7d0456b6ac577015/src/types.ts#L55), forceReset = false, adapter: [ApplicationStorageAdapter](/src/ApplicationStorageAdapter.ts) = memoryStorageAdapter): [ApplicationResponse](https://github.com/feliskio/node-id4me-rp/blob/355c4caacf6f96372e674d7c7d0456b6ac577015/src/types.ts#L75)

+❗ Even though there's a default for the adapter argument you should still pass a custom instance of [ApplicationStorageAdapter](/src/ApplicationStorageAdapter.ts) to prevent being blocked by an Identity Authority and to ensure consistency across instances of your application.

 ApplicationStorageAdapter: Used to replace the default method of storing the credentials for applications registered at different Identity Authorities.
+In each function you're expected to write the code needed to connect your application to the database of your choice.
 All provided functions are expected to return a promise.
 ```javascript
   const adapter = new id4me.ApplicationStorageAdapter(
     async (identifier, data) => {